-The next section of the paper describes the mechanics of calculating AMT and the limitations placed on the use of foreign tax credits against AMT.
-Section III considers the relative investment incentives for locating investment domestically and abroad for an AMT firm.
-Section IV examines the incentives for repatriating foreign-source income under the AMT.
-In section V, tax return data of corporations are examined to analyze the prevalence of AMT status among U.S.-based multinationals, their receipt of foreign-source income, and the tax prices faced by these firms on additional repatriations of foreign-source income.
+for repatriating foreign-source income under the AMT.
+In section 6.5, tax return data of corporations are examined to analyze the prevalence of AMT status among U.S.-based multinationals, their receipt of foreign-source income, and the tax prices faced by these firms on additional repatriations of foreign-source income.
 A concluding section summarizes the findings and suggests directions for continuing research in this area.